Blind Island Marine State Park

-There are four moorage buoys available year-round.
-Moorage fees are charged year-round for mooring at docks, floats, and buoys from 1 p.m. to 8 a.m.
+There are four moorage buoys available year round.
+Moorage fees are charged year round for mooring at docks, floats and buoys from 1 p.m. to 8 a.m.
 Additional information can be found in the Boating Program.

 Latitude: 48º 35' 3.84" N (48.5844) Longitude: 122º 56' 18.98" W (-122.9386)

-This first come, first served camping park has four primitive campsites.
+This first-come, first-served camping park has four primitive campsites.
 All sites are part of the Cascadia Marine Trail, and use of the sites is restricted to those arriving by human- or wind-powered watercraft.
 Visitors arriving by vessels with motors are not allowed to camp at this park, but may use the island for day use.
 There is one composting toilet.

 For fee information, check out our camping rates page.